adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character(
   [Taylor],
-  dialogue[Yeah but he’s a PhD student at MIT, he must be right! (appeal to authority)], )
+  dialogue[Yeah but he’s a PhD student at MIT, he must be right! #fallacy[appeal to authority]], )

 #character(
   [Diego],
-  dialogue[Does PhD stand for "possibly high and drunk"?
-(Ad hominem)], )
+  dialogue[Does PhD stand for "possibly high and drunk"? #fallacy[Ad hominem]], )

 #character(